zumasys/docs/site/jbase/record-locking/locking-models/README.md

 - A method in a class defined as "class::method"
 - A SUBROUTINE defined as "subroutinename"
-- NULL, meaning and existing handler is removed, defined as ""
+- NULL, meaning an existing handler is removed, defined as ""

 The exception handler can be set against: